 Beyond the Curriculum

-Underclassmen will take 3 electives (including academic electives like art history, computer science or engineering).
-Upperclassmen will take 2 electives, with an option to take a third.
+Underclassmen (freshmen and sophomores) will take 3 electives (including academic electives like art history, computer science or engineering).
+Upperclassmen (juniors and seniors) take 2 electives, with an option to take a third.
 Much like college, students may spend the first few weeks of the year adjusting their schedule.
 If you would like to switch your schedule, you should consult with your advisor.

 What types of clubs does HSLA offer?
 Are we able to join more than one club?
 What is the process of making a student-led club?